Violation of detailed balance in microwave circuits: theory and experiment: Theory

 Following Fig.~\ref{fig:theoretical_setup} we note $\eta_1(f)$ and $\eta_2(f)$ the voltage amplitude of the waves emitted by the noise sources at frequency $f$, and $V_1(f)$, $V_2(f)$ the measured amplitudes of the waves leaving the circuit.
 They are related by:

 where $S_{ij}$ are the frequency-dependent elements of the $S$ matrix.
 For the sake of simplicity we suppose that the noise sources are uncorrelated and of spectral density $\expval{\abs{\eta_i(f)}^2}=k_BT_iR_0$.
-Here $T_i$ is the (possibly frequency-dependent) noise temperature of the source $i$ and $R_0$ the impedance of the sources, which are matched to the transmission lines connecting to the two ports of the circuit (for simplicity we take the same $R_0$ for both sources).
+Here $R_0$ is the impedance of the sources, which are matched to the transmission lines connecting to the two ports of the circuit (for simplicity we take the same $R_0$ for both sources). $T_i$ is the (possibly frequency-dependent) noise temperature of the source $i$.
 If the noise sources are resistors in the classical regime, $T_i$ is simply their thermodynamic temperature~\cite{johnson_thermal_1928,nyquist_thermal_1928}.
 If they are resistors in the quantum regime, the noise temperature $T_i$ is related to the thermodynamical temperature $\cal{T}$ by $T_i(f)=(hf/2k_B)\mathrm{coth}(hf/2k_B\cal{T}))$.
-More generally, as for example if they are mesoscopic conductors at ultra-low temperature, $T_i(f)=R_0s_i/(2k_B)$ where $s_i(f)$ is their voltage noise spectral density.

-The temperature difference $\Delta T=T_2-T_1$ is easily deduced from the measurement of the spectral densities $\expval{\abs{V_i}^2}$ and the knowledge of the scattering matrix of the circuit, according to:

-Which, unless in the particular case $\abs{S_{12}}^2=\abs{S_{22}}^2$, allows to measure $\Delta T$.
-It is important to note that to obtain this result the unitarity of the scattering matrix is used i.e $SS^\dagger = 1$.
-This implies in particular, $\abs{S_{11}} = \abs{S_{22}}$ and $\abs{S_{12}}=\abs{S_{21}}$.
-On an experimental point of view, this quantity suffers from its sensitivity to the unavoidable noise added by the amplifiers.
-An accurate determination of $\Delta T$ would require the hard-to-achieve condition that the amplifiers have equal noise temperatures.
-In order to circumvent this technical difficulty, it is convenient to consider the cross-correlation between the measured voltages, namely $\expval{V_1(f)V_2^{*}(f)}$.
-This quantity is immune no amplifier noise provided the averaging time is long enough.
-It also provides a measurement of $\Delta T$:

-If the noise sources were correlated, it would not be possible to express $\Delta T$ in terms of the cross-correlation only.
-While expressing $\Delta T$ in terms of the cross-correlation of measured voltages makes it immune to amplifier noise, it makes it sensitive to cable lengths, since it involves the phases of scattering amplitudes and not only their modulus as in Eq.(\ref{eq:delta_T_auto_corr}).

-Below we focus on two questions: i) how to compute interesting physical quantities introduced in previous work, such as heat transfers and fluctuations loops, using our approach? ii) can one find a better way to determine if the circuit is out of equilibrium?
+Below we focus on two questions: i) how to compute interesting physical quantities introduced in previous work, such as heat transfers and fluctuations loops~\cite{ghanta_fluctuation_2017}, using our approach? ii) can one find a better way to determine if the circuit is out of equilibrium?